You must be an enrolled Screen Arts & Cultures (SAC) undergraduate student pursuing a project for SAC departmental credit to qualify for an award.

 • Salaries or fees for acting or production work cannot be paid for with the grants.

 • Under no circumstances are endowment funds to be used for the purchase of equipment.
-Hard drives are considered an acceptable expense.
+This includes hard drives for editing and back-up.

 • For academic projects legitimate expenses include copying, film and video rental, ticket purchase, book and journal purchase, and travel to archives or other cultural institutions of relevance.